Direct and Inverse Results on Bounded Domains for Meshless Methods via Localized Bases on Manifolds: Lagrange Functions and First Bernstein Inequalities

+which we call an energy estimate.
+When (\ref{energy}) holds for a system of Lagrange functions, we say it exhibits {\em stationary exponential decay of order $m$} Stationary decay of order $m$ was demonstrated for Lagrange functions generated by Sobolev-Mat{\' e}rn kernels on compact Riemannian manifolds in \cite{HNW}.
+(Specifically, these results are found in \cite[Corollary 4.4]{HNW} for (\ref{energy}) and in \cite[Proposition 4.5]{HNW} for (\ref{ptwise}).)
+Similar bounds hold for Lagrange functions associated with other kernels, both positive definite and conditionally positive definite, as discussed in \cite{HNW-p} and \cite{HNRW2}.

-We note that for the kernels listed in Section \ref{SSS:Kernels}, and more generally for the framework given in \cite{HNW} and \cite{HNW-p}, to get estimates (\ref{energy}), (\ref{ptwise}) and (\ref{coeff}), the point set $X$ must be dense in $\man$.
-This is clearly problematic when we consider behavior over $\Omega\subsetneq \man$ and $X\subset\Omega$ (which is a focus of this article).
-To handle this, we propose a quasi-uniform extension of the point set that is dense in $\man$; this is developed in Section \ref{bounded_domain}.
+We stress that to get estimates (\ref{energy}), (\ref{ptwise}) and (\ref{coeff}), the point set $X$ must be dense in $\bbM$.
+This is clearly problematic when we consider behavior over $\Omega\subsetneq \bbM$ and $X\subset\Omega$ (which is a focus of this article).
+To handle this, for a given point set we require the dense, quasi-uniform extension to $\mathbb M$ that was developed in Lemma~\ref{Extension}.